Ban on Incentive Compensation Related to Student Recruiting and Financial Aid

 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-University officials at any campus who may oversee enrollment, admission, financial aid, registrar, academic affairs, and/or student service activities and who is engaged in recruitment, admission, or financial aid decisions for domestic students.
+University officials at any campus who may oversee enrollment, admission, financial aid, and others engaged in recruitment, admission, or financial aid decisions for domestic students.
 Officials who may be in a position to evaluate the applicability of new rules from the U.S. Department of Education regarding salary and compensation payments made within their particular unit or department.

 This policy is not applicable to recruitment of international students residing outside the United States who are not eligible to receive federal student assistance; however, recruitment of international students is addressed in INT-05, Use of Agents in International Student Recruitment.